 I’m a huge fan of podcasts, and I particularly enjoy listening to them while I’m walking my dogs or on my daily-ish commute (I work from home two days per week).
 I’m always seeing threads of people asking for podcast recommendations so I figured I would share some of my current favorites here!

 Bad On Paper: I’ve only been listening to this podcast for a few weeks, and I like it because the hosts Grace Atwood and Becca Freeman talk a lot of about travel and books - both topics I very much enjoy.
 It’s a self-described young adulting podcast, but I’m pretty sure both hosts are in the mid-30s, so while I guess you’re technically a “young professional” until you’re 40, young adulting sounds like a stretch.
 Regardless, do not let this distract you from the fact that this is a very entertaining podcast for someone interested in travel and books.
+In 2019 they’ve started to bring on some really fun guests - all in all, a very entertaining podcast.

 Getting Curious with Jonathan Van Ness: Jonathan Van Ness, one of the hosts of Queer Eye, is REALLY extra.
 The first time I watched Queer Eye, I was prepared to hate him for his extra-ness, but turns out, us extra people are magically drawn to each other.
 I say this to warn you that if you low tolerance for dramatic outbursts and quick sidebars, you will hate this podcast.
 If however, you are incredibly curious about all sorts of random things, and do not mind detours into strange topics or questionable English accents, you will enjoy this podcast as much as I do.